Types of vaping devices

 Vape Starter Kits

-Essentially, a vape starter kit is a product containing all the basic equipment vapers need.
+Essentially, a vape starter kit is a product containing all the basic equipment vapers need to know how to use a vape.
 The specific pieces of equipment included in a vape starter kit vary from brand to brand, but in general, there are a couple of key parts that many manufacturers provide.

 You’ll typically get the device itself, a charger, batteries, and - depending on the specific device you’re purchasing - tanks and coils as well.
-More often than not, you’ll also get a few bottles of e-liquid.
+Often, you’ll also get a few bottles of e-liquid.
 Furthermore, your kit should usually come with instructions and documentation to help you get started.

 Vape starter kits vary in price, depending on the type and the brand you choose.
 A simple pen-style vape starter kit is likely to cost between £20 and £30.
 By contrast, more advanced kits may run to £60 or more.
 Of course, there are plenty of vape starter kits that are priced somewhere in the middle.